Monuments of Sutjeska

-During this Dalmatian Brigades four day confrontation at lake Donje Bare, over 230 Partisan fighters were killed.
-Of all the total deaths of the 16 Partisan brigades present during the month long Battle of Sutjeska, the 2nd Dalmatian Brigade suffered more losses than any other single brigade, with deaths exceeding 833 Partisan troops.
-During the Yugoslav era, the brigade was awarded numerous prestigious honors for their efforts at Sutjeska, as well as their other wartime accomplishments.
+During this Dalmatian Brigades four-day confrontation at lake Donje Bare, over 230 Partisan fighters were killed.
+Of all the total deaths of the 16 Partisan brigades present during the month-long Battle of Sutjeska, the 2nd Dalmatian Brigade suffered more losses than any other single brigade, with deaths exceeding 833 Partisan troops.
+During the Yugoslav era, the brigade was awarded numerous prestigious honors for their efforts at Sutjeska, as well as for their other wartime accomplishments.

-Just a few hundred meters north of lake Donje Bare on the northern edge of the Bare meadow there is a ~5m tall abstract concrete memorial sculpture (Photo 7) near the location where the 2nd Dalmatian Brigade held their positions against advancing Nazi units.
-It is a commemorative work which honors the efforts and deeds of those who fought and perished at this site.
+Just a few hundred meters north of lake Donje Bare on the northern edge of the Bare meadow there is a ~5m tall abstract concrete memorial sculpture near the location where the 2nd Dalmatian Brigade held their positions against advancing Nazi units.
+It is a commemorative work that honors the efforts and deeds of those who fought and perished at this site.
 The monument was created in 1986 by sculptor Miodrag Živković.
-Installed on the ground next to the monument is a small honorific plaque which reads as, when translated into English:
+Installed on the ground next to the monument is a small honorific plaque which reads, when translated into English, as:

 "The Germans are pushing harder and stronger and we have lost two thirds of our people, but count on us as if we were in full force"

 -Fighters of the 2nd Dalmatian Brigade told to the NOVJ Supreme Command